alphagov/frontend/docs/building_blocks_for_flexible_content.md

 ## Navigation Groups

 The top-level key `navigation_groups` contains an array of items with the keys `id` and `links`.
 The id is used to identify the group for navigation blocks like [main navigation](#main-navigation) and [side navigation](#side-navigation), which reference a navigation group with their `navigation_group_id` key.
 The `links` key contains an array of `text` keys.
-These `text` keys represent headings that are rendered on the navigation element.
-These `text` values also contain a child `links` item, with `links` being an array of links related to that heading.
+The first `text` key represents the text for the menu button.
+The corresponding `text` keys represent headings that are rendered within the navigation element.
+The heading `text` values also contain a child `links` item, with `links` being an array of links related to that heading.

 ```yaml
 navigation_groups: